google/eleventy-high-performance-blog/README.md

 ### SEO & Social

-- Share button prefering `navigator.share()` and falling back to Twitter.
+- Share button preferring `navigator.share()` and falling back to Twitter.
 Using OS-like share-icon.
 - Support for OGP metadata.
 - Support for Twitter metadata.
 - Support for schema.org JSON-LD.